JRHB314/VBCS-Integration/README.md

   ![](/images/david-1.png)<br>
   <br>

-  With these 2 div objects, we'll be able to identify where the javascript should populate the images and descriptions.
-Let's move on to the actual Javascript.
+  With these 2 div objects properly set up, we'll be able to identify where the javascript should populate the images and descriptions.
+Let's move on to the actual Javascript.<br>

+  <h3> Add the Javascript </h3>

+  Add the following

 </details>